- Drain & Sewer

 Is Your Home’s Plumbing Ready for the Holiday Season?

-During the holiday season, it is common for families and friends to come together, enjoy each other’s company, and participate in cherished holiday customs.
-As a result, there tends to be a greater number of visitors during this time than any other time of the year.
-Additionally, people tend to utilize their kitchens more frequently between Thanksgiving and New Year’s Day, whether it’s for preparing holiday meals, baking seasonal desserts and cookies, or creating other festive treats.
+The holiday season is a great time for family and friends to get together, visit, eat, and share in their favorite holiday traditions.
+This means an influx of more visitors than at any other time of the year.
+Plus, most people will use their kitchens more between Thanksgiving and New Year’s Day for preparing holiday meals, baking holiday treats and cookies, and other festive delights.

-Consequently, the plumbing in both your kitchen and bathroom will likely be used more frequently during this time of year.
-Without planning and preventive maintenance, you risk encountering clogged sinks, backed-up drains, and overflowing toilets.
-The challenge of finding a 24-hour plumber to help, particularly on a holiday, should not be overlooked since they are in high demand.
+Both your kitchen’s and home’s plumbing will also be used more often during this time of year.
+If you do not plan ahead and do some preventive maintenance ahead of time, you could end up with clogged sinks, backed up drains, and overflowing toilets.
+Finding a 24-hour plumber who can come help, especially on a holiday, can be difficult because they are in high demand.

 Tip #1: Prevent Clogged Drains

 Never try to put large objects, food materials, hair, grease, and other such things down your drains.
 Granted, we cannot prevent or stop everything from going down the drain, but you can minimalize how much gets into the drains by using drain screens/filters.
 These items will collect larger objects and most hair and prevent it from becoming a potential clog.

 - Bonus TIP: If you notice you have slow draining sinks before the holiday season, this indicates a clog is developing.
 Call a plumber right away and have your drains cleaned, rather than waiting until it becomes an emergency house call.

 Tip #2: Prevent Garbage Disposal Problems